ocsi0520/sentivisor-frontend/docs/content-unit.md

 #### Mitigating security concerns

-It's also a non-trivial task to decide whether a website might contain sensitive data.
+It's also a non-trivial task to decide whether a website might contain sensitive data. \
-(Not even talking about that within a site we distinguish between sensitive and non-sensitive data.)
+(Not to mention that within a site we distinguish between sensitive and non-sensitive data.)

 ##### Specify sites to access

-The first thing that you can do to try out the extension without taking any risk is to allow the extension to run only on specific websites.
+The first thing that you can do to try out the extension without taking any risk is to explicitly specify the sites that the extension can access through your browser's settings.
-You can do that in the extension settings in your browser.

 ![Specific sites access](./specific-sites-access.png)

 ##### Implement Whitelist